 It is unnecessary to season enameled cast iron cookware because they naturally retain their non-stick feature.
 This is despite repeated use and washing.

-This non-stick quality of enameled cast iron cookware makes them easy to wash.
+This non-stick quality enameled cast iron cookware makes them easy to wash.
 There is no risk of stubborn food particles sticking to the cookware, requiring more vigorous scrubbing.

 This quality makes them convenient to clean.
-However, it also makes them safer to use, in the sense that it is less likely for trace particles of food to remain stuck on the surface of the cookware and contaminating your next meal.
+However, it also makes them safer to use, in the sense that it is less likely for trace particles of food to remain stuck on the surface of the cookware and contaminate your next meal.

 It Does Not Rust

 Iron eventually rusts.
 Rusting is a process in which iron reacts with oxygen in the air to produce iron oxide, colloquially known as rust.
 While iron gives off a silver sheen, rust is discernible from its reddish-brown color.

 Because rust changes the color of iron, it is not particularly aesthetically pleasing.
 Rust can also be unsafe.

 When rust interacts with bacteria, you are at a greater risk of being infected if you have an open cut.
 In a worst-case scenario, this can lead to a dangerous infection known as tetanus.

 Tetanus is a disease of the nervous system caused by a bacterial toxin, leading to painful muscular contractions.
 This disease can be life-threatening.

 Therefore, the ability of enameled cast iron to not rust is not just a convenience in that you don’t need to change your cookware once rust forms—it’s also a safety benefit.